section-engineering-education/engineering-education/content/articles/angular12-material-table/index.md

 - An Angular project created on your machine.

 ### Objectives
 This tutorial will teach you how to display data in Angular Material tables.
-We'll build a complete project for implementing the Angular Material data table.
+We'll build a complete project for displaying data on the Angular Material table.

 ### Getting started with Angular Material
 In this section, I'll show you how to set up your Angular project to use Angular Material.